Acupressure Points For Depression Relief (Increase Serotonin, Emotional Healing, & Emotional Release)

 By balancing the body's inner meridian energy flow, acupressure points can be utilized to get rid of psychological depression.
 Let's take a look at the proper points to use.

-1. Bladder 38, on the back, between the shoulder blade and the spine, at the same height as the heart.
+1. Bladder 38 (bottom point in image below), on the back, between the shoulder blade and the spine, at the same height as the heart.

 Note: Some academic sources number the points of the Bladder meridian differently.
 This is due to a disagreement in how to properly number the two separate spinal branches of the meridian.
 Don't worry though - the points themselves still remain the same.
 Just use the proper point location no matter what number is assigned to it.